 Cannabis, with its known calming effects, could be used in the same way as Liquido24 beta-blockers.
 Beta-blockers reduce blood-pressure, heart rate, tremors and can even help with anxiety, which caused their ban.

 In the high-stress environment of sports competition, having something to calm nerves, improve mental functioning or slow a racing heart would be a major benefit.
-However, when certain substanceslike vape juice that are used for that purpose illegally, it gives the offender a decided advantage over their rule-abiding peers.
+However, when certain substanceslike vape juice that are used for that purpose illegally, it gives the offender a decided advantage over their rule-abiding peers, vape tanks are also banned by these new rules.

 There is hope for those looking to use the drug for the same stress-managing benefits when not in competition.